Veterans Of Foreign Wars Department Of California

 Buddy Poppy Program

-Provides compensation to veterans who assemble the poppies and financial assistance to maintain veterans' welfare programs.
+Provides compensation to veterans who assemble the poppies and financial aid for state and national veterans' rehabilitation and service programs.

 Voice of Democracy

-An audio-essay program providing high school students the opportunity to express their views on democratic and patriotic themes.
+An audio-essay program offering high school students the chance to express their views on democratic and patriotic themes.

 Patriot's Pen

-A youth essay competition giving middle school students an opportunity to express their views on an annual patriotic theme.
+An essay contest encouraging middle school students to examine American history and express their views on a patriotic theme.

 About